Perspective | What Baltic leaders think about a war they’ve long warned was coming

 A. I don’t believe so.
 This is an effort to intimidate us.
 He did it many times in the past.
 Probably this intimidation shows that he is becoming nervous.
 The military action against Ukraine is not as successful as it was planned before.
 He is also very nervous about the economic sanctions.
 Those sanctions are really painful, and they will bring very material losses to the Russian economy — and those losses will increase in the future.

-With Estonia’s President Karas:
+With Estonia’s President Karis:

 Q. How do you see the situation in Ukraine?